tytydraco/yessleep/out/The_400_pounds_I_lost_visited_last_night.md

 “Just be happy,” the thing whispered.
 “What’s so wrong with being happy?”

 And I might have caved then and there.
-Except at that moment, I looked at the refrigerator door and saw the picture my wife and taped there just a week before: a sonogram.
+Except at that moment, I looked at the refrigerator door and saw the picture my wife had taped there just a week before: a sonogram.
 The little girl she’s growing inside right now.

 “I can’t,” I said, wiping away my tears.
 “I can’t eat for two anymore.”